aleksandarperendic/aleksandarperendic/README.md

 | Networking and Cloud Computing    |         |     X    |   `10`   |
 | Software Testing                  |         |     X    |   `10`   |

+- 🔭 Future: I would like to enroll in a Master in Data Science at the University of Oslo

 <!--
 - 🔭 I’m currently working on ...